Skip to content

 2.5.
 Extra Data in Error Handling

 Teranode's error handling system includes a feature for attaching additional contextual information to errors.
-This is implemented through the Data field in the Error struct.
+This is implemented through the data field in the Error struct.

 Error Structure